About Lux

 Vision

-We’re building the tool we always wanted — a visual programming environment that combines the creative power of TouchDesigner and vvvv with modern technology: Rust for predictable performance, wgpu for cross-platform GPU rendering, and a Spread-first architecture that makes working with collections of data natural and fast.
+We’re building the tool we always wanted — a visual programming environment built on modern technology: Rust for predictable performance, wgpu for cross-platform GPU rendering, and a Spread-first architecture that makes working with collections of data natural and fast.

 Technology